-PhD thesis work at IPP is offered in conjunction with various universities.
-From 2010 till 2012 a total of 23 PhD theses were done at IPP.
+PhD thesis work at the Max Planck Institute for Plasma Physics (IPP) in Garching or in Greifswald is offered in conjunction with various universities.
+From 2010 until 2020 a total of 154 PhD theses were done at IPP.

 Scientific work is conducted at IPP in Garching or Greifswald and is supervised by IPP staff.
 At universities, particularly Aachen/Jena (RWTH/FSU), Augsburg, Bayreuth, Berlin (TU), Greifswald, Karlsruhe, München (LMU, TU) and Ulm as well as in Gent (Belgium), DTU (Danmarks Tekniske Universitet), Vienna (Austria), KAIST (Korea Advanced Institute of Science and Technology) and University of Science and Technology of China, PhD students are represented by lecturers or professors who are affiliated to or work closely with IPP.

 PhD students participate at IPP in interdisciplinary teamwork and are involved in cooperation projects on the national, European and international levels.
 The graduates work in groups engaged in different areas of research.
 Within each group they are supervised by tutors who, as required, also arrange contacts with other institutes.
 Besides being provided with regular seminars and colloquia, they are also given support to attend national and international conferences.
 A number of staff members of IPP or partners in collaboration are lecturers or professors at universities or polytechnics and can provide information on organisation relating to these.